German Kranz Cake

 Step 14

-Extraordinary combination of nuts, whipped cream, krantz / caramel - worth a try!
+It's an extraordinary mix of nuts, whipped cream, and caramel - definitely worth trying!

 German Kranz Cake - Step 14